 Muesli is a wonderful raw cereal and can be served with a variety of ingredients.
 Oats have been traditionally used along with fruits, nuts & seeds.
-Here is my favorite version of muesli using not only oats but other ‘superfoods’ like chia seeds and buckwheat grouts making this a nutritional powerhouse meal.
+Here is my favorite muesli recipe using not only oats, but other ‘superfoods’ like chia seeds and buckwheat grouts, making this a nutritional powerhouse meal!

 This recipe originally came about for two reasons.
-One, I had picked up some figs the other day not quite knowing what to do with them.
-And the other is due to a question I had posted on The Simple Veganista facebook page asking about vegan breakfasts, cereals in particular, so it all came together and I really love the mixture of grains, fruits, nuts, seeds and spices.
-So very good!
-It’s almost like a chia pudding.
+One, I had picked up some figs the other day, not quite knowing what to do with them.
+And the other is due to a question someone posted on The Simple Veganista facebook page asking about vegan breakfasts, cereals in particular.
+So it all came together and this muesli mixture of grains, fruits, nuts, seeds and spices was born.
+And it’s so very good!

 BIRCHER MUESLI + CHIA SEEDS, FIGS & APPLES

 A healthy make ahead breakfast to nourish your morning!